On Tuesday June 30, Stirling Council approved changes to waste collection services.

 How many brown bins will a Garden Waste Permit cover?

 A Garden Waste Permit of £35 covers one brown bin per annum.
-Residents may have the opportunity to purchase another brown bin and we will provide more details on this in due course.
+Residents will have the opportunity to purchase additional permits and brown bins and we will provide more details on this in the communications being sent out in March.

 Why not just raise Council Tax instead of introducing a Garden Waste Permit?